adamjmosebach/resume/readme.md

 * Used Virtual DJ program to implement songs and project lyrics to screen
 * Consistently updated the online catalog using a database and elementary php

 ### Professional Actor
 #### Various Locations | 2007-2019

 * Actor (and sometimes assistant stage manager) in various theaters across America, including a national tour and an international tour

+## Education

+### Certificate of Completion
+General Assembly
+New York, NY

+Bachelor of Fine Arts
+- minor in Computer Applications
+NYU